kisslinux/repo/README.md

 The `manifest` file contains the built package's file and directory list.
 The full paths to files are listed first and the directories (*in reverse*) follow.
 This allows the package manager to remove the directories if they are empty without needing checks in-between.

 The manifest also includes the package's database entry.
-You can install the package with or without `puke` and it will be recognized.
+You can install the package with or without `kiss` and it will be recognized.

 ```
 /usr/share/man/man3/zlib.3
 /usr/include/zconf.h
 /usr/include/zlib.h
-/var/db/puke/zlib/sources
+/var/db/kiss/zlib/sources
-/var/db/puke/zlib/manifest
+/var/db/kiss/zlib/manifest
-/var/db/puke/zlib/checksums
+/var/db/kiss/zlib/checksums
-/var/db/puke/zlib/build
+/var/db/kiss/zlib/build
-/var/db/puke/zlib/version
+/var/db/kiss/zlib/version
 /lib/libz.so.1.2.11
 /lib/libz.so.1
 /lib/libz.so
 /lib/libz.a
 /lib/pkgconfig/zlib.pc
-/var/db/puke/zlib
+/var/db/kiss/zlib
-/var/db/puke
+/var/db/kiss
 /var/db
 /var
 /usr/share/man/man3